tsduck/tsduck/src/doc/building.md

 # Building TSDuck   {#building}

-TSDuck can be built on Linux, macOS, FreeBSD, OpenBSD, NetBSD and Windows.
+TSDuck can be built on Windows, Linux, macOS and BSD systems (FreeBSD, OpenBSD, NetBSD, DragonFlyBSD).

 Support for Dektec devices, DVB tuners and HiDes modulators is implemented only on Windows and Linux.
-FreeBSD, OpenBSD, NetBSD and macOS can only support files and networking for TS input and output.
+MacOS and BSD systems can only support files and networking for TS input and output.

 Some protocols such as SRT and RIST require external libraries which may not be available on all platforms or all versions of a specific distro.

-# Unix systems (Linux, macOS, FreeBSD, OpenBSD, NetBSD) {#unixbuild}
+# Unix systems (Linux, macOS, FreeBSD, OpenBSD, NetBSD, DragonFlyBSD) {#unixbuild}

 ## Pre-requisites {#requnix}